AdguardTeam/KnowledgeBaseDNS/docs/dns-client/overview.md

 Each option overrides the corresponding value provided by the configuration file and the environment.

+### Help {#opts-help}

+Option `-h` makes AdGuard DNS Client print out a help message to standard output and exit with a success status-code.

 ### Service {#opts-service}

 Option `-s <value>` specifies the OS service action.
 Possible values are: